 I know I want this room to be rustic and outdoorsy and I want the feature wall behind the beds to be different from the other walls.
-I love wallpaper but wallpaper is not in the $100 budget and I have removed wallpaper in 6 rooms in our home so I am not going to wallpaper even though I know that wallpaper is so much better today.
-I thought seriously about stenciling something like a herringbone pattern or some arrows on the wall but I wasn’t sure how it would look.
-So I went to Pinterest and searched “rustic twin bedrooms” and I was drawn to the shiplap walls for the look that I am going for.
-Now, shiplap is out of budget but I have seen many girls draw shiplap walls with Sharpies on IG and Pinterest.
-I wish I had thought this idea up but it has been done and I know that it looks like the real deal.
+Wallpaper is great but wallpaper is not in the $100 budget.
+I have removed wallpaper in 6 rooms in our home so I am not going to wallpaper even though I know that wallpaper is so much better today.
+Seriously considering stenciling something like a herringbone pattern or some arrows on the wall but I am sure how it will look.
+So I go to Pinterest and search “rustic twin bedrooms” and I am drawn to the shiplap walls for the look that I am going for.
+Now, shiplap is out of budget but I have seen girls draw shiplap walls with Sharpies on IG and Pinterest and I know that it looks like the real deal.

-The best thing about committing to the faux shiplap with the Sharpie Paint Pen and probably the main reason I chose this wall treatment was the price.
-I had enough white paint left over from my DIY Faux Floral Wallpaper with a Sharpie for the wall and the Sharpie would cost less than $3 so I am sold on the idea.
+The best thing about committing to the faux shiplap with the Sharpie Paint Pen is the price.
+There is enough white paint leftover from my DIY Faux Floral Wallpaper with a Sharpie for the wall and the Sharpie would cost less than $3 so I am sold on the idea.

 TIP: You must use a Sharpie Paint Pen instead of a Sharpie Permanent Marker.

-I did the research when I did the floral wall treatment and everyone said to use the paint pen because it is very easy to cover up when you repaint the wall.
-In fact, I made a few errors and I covered the error with my wall paint and a tiny paintbrush so that draw the line again.
+While researching the floral wall treatment every one said to use the paint pen.
+It is very easy to cover up if you repaint the wall.
+In fact, I made a few errors and I covered the error with my wall paint and a tiny paintbrush so that I can draw the line again.

 Shiplap is 6, 8, and 10 inches wide and I like wider planks so I made my lines 8 inches apart.
 The lines you draw should be the thickness of a nickel and this paint pen worked perfectly.

-I kept a ruler, leveler, and Sharpie Paint Pen in my hands at all times.
+Keep a ruler, leveler, and Sharpie Paint Pen your hands at all times.
 I held up the ruler on the small pencil mark that I had made and made sure that it was level.

 You can use a piece of painter’s tape to hold the ruler in place while you draw your lines.

 Remember that the lines you draw should be the thickness of a nickel.
-It doesn’t have to be perfect because boards are not always perfect but if you make mistakes, just paint over them with the wall color paint and a small paint brush.
+It doesn’t have to be perfect because boards are not always perfect.
+If you make mistakes, just paint over them with the wall color paint and a small paintbrush.
 Let dry and redraw it.